miguelopezv/play_generator/README.md

 - the prompt will ask you to enter a string and will create a new output based on that, in the style of the text you povided as training.

 That's it! 🎉

+> **_NOTE:_**  If you want to train the model with a different text then you should rename or delete `training_checkpoints` folder, uncomment line 38 and comment lines 40-45, and do the previous steps again.